ptupitsyn/ptupitsyn.github.io/_posts/2026-01-29-GridGain-Continuous-Query-Chat.md

 * Backpressure is built in: if the consumer is slow, the polling pauses.
 * Native LINQ support (like `SelectMany` above to unroll batches).

 # Scalability

+This toy app can actually handle thousands of users and millions of messages per minute without any changes.